humitos/linkodeit/README.md

                         text file to be pasted on linkode.org -t TYPE, --type TYPE  the type of the content (plain text, Python, diff, C, etc.)
-  -r REVISION, --revision REVISION
+  -o, --open            open the default browser with the link -r REVISION, --revision REVISION
                         the revision number of the node that is parent to this new one
-  -v, --verbose         show all the debug information
+  -v, --verbose         show all the debug information --version             show the version and exit
 ```

 Installation